 Clubs & Organizations Information

 - Starting a New Club

 - Policies & Rules

-The following form must be completed and submitted one month prior to the start of the fall semester by each student organization or club.
-If you have questions, contact the Office of Student Activities, (219) 473-4222.
+A form must be completed and submitted one month prior to the start of the semester by each student organization or club.
+If you have questions, contact the Dr. Dionne Jones-Malone, (219) 473-4305.

 For a complete understanding of Student Activity policies, processes and becoming a “Registered Student Club/Organization”, please read the Student Club/Organization Resource Manual.

 2015-2016 Club Renewal Process

 It is that time of year again to renew your club or organization for the 2015-2016 school year!
 The Office of Student Activities is very excited to guide you through this process!
 It has been a pleasure to work with you this past year and we look forward to what next year has in store.

 To be recognized as an official student club/organization you must register every year.
 Returning clubs/organizations must re-register before the start of the fall semester in order to be receive student club benefits.
 The annual re-registration process consists of: